protocolbuffers/protobuf/examples/README.md

 You can simply run "make" to build the example for all languages (except for Go).
 However, since different language has different installation requirement, it will likely fail.
-It's better to follow individual instrutions below to build only the language you are interested in.
+It's better to follow individual instructions below to build only the language you are interested in.

 ### C++